 This certificate consists of a series of four graduate-level courses designed to help strengthen critical decision-making skills under circumstances of limited communication and life-threatening conditions.
-Staging of materiel, procurement and dispensing of supplies and coordination of transportation are areas of great concern in an actual disaster.
+Staging of materiel, procurement and dispensing of supplies and coordination of transportation are areas of great concern in a natural or manmade disaster.
 Situational adjustments to plans must be made sometimes with limited feedback and at unconventional hours.
-Simulated crises will be used in the courses to sharpen the skills for effective emergency management.
+Simulated crises will be used in the courses to sharpen the skills for effective logistics management.